Allan891/Allan891/README.md

 - ⚡ Experience:

    1. Programming Languages & Tools:
       Experience with multiple projects using (C, Java, Python, SQL, Prolog, and Astah).
+Projects I bulid it:
+      (Pong game / with C).
+      (Program to find shortest rail-way btween two stations for the EU-network rail-way/ with Java).

-   2. Network Communication & Configurations:
+   3. Network Communication & Configurations:
-      Experience with network protocols, with practical experience in building projects that include protocls (TCP, HTTP, email (SMTP/IMAP/POP3), DNS, and DHCP).
+      Experience with network protocols & analysis with Wireshark, with practical experience in building projects that include protocls (TCP, HTTP, email (SMTP/IMAP/POP3), DNS, and          DHCP).
+Projects I bulid it:
+      (TCP for clinet and server/ with Java)

   Email: Allan2@kth.se